urickesau1/taskmanager/README.md

 # Taskmanager

-This was my first attempt at combining MySQL and PHP to create a simple "To-do list" web project.
+This was my first attempt at combining MySQL and PHP to create a simple "To-do list" web project. <br>
+You can access the webpage <a href="https://urickesau1.github.io/taskmanager/" target="_blank">Here</a>

 ## Getting Started